 - Electronic Equipment All radios, televisions, stereo equipment or any other appliances or items which generate noise or sound, shall be turned down to a level that does not interfere with the quiet environment of the other residents.

-- Instruments No percussive or electronically amplified musical instruments may be played on the premises with the exception of scheduled student activities in common areas organized by the Department of Housing and Residential Education or Purdue University Calumet.
+- Instruments No percussive or electronically amplified musical instruments may be played on the premises with the exception of scheduled student activities in common areas organized, sponsored or supported by the Department of Housing and Residential Education.
 Non-electronically amplified acoustic instruments may be played in The University Village at a level that does not annoy or interfere with the quiet environment of the other residents.
-(Residents are encouraged to utilize the music practice rooms in Phase II.)
+(Residents are encouraged to utilize the music practice room in Griffin.)

 Open Flame (B) — H-023